 Once you’ve made the changes you need to, to your internal layout, it’s a good idea to move to the loft space.
 This is worth thinking about both before moving or extending your home.
 Converting your loft space is not only cheaper than both of these options but it’s also easier as you don’t often need planning permission, nor do you need the time to plan a move.
 Depending on what space you have in your loft, you could add 1 or 2 bedrooms, a home gym or an office up there.

 Take into consideration the head height, the windows that will be needed for natural light and any work that may be needed in order to gain electric and heating in the space you are converting.
 It may be a good idea to look for architects in your area for advice.
+Getting the right contractor for your home improvement is the most important thing.

 Here are 6 Pinterest Kitchens to Covet